DMGCK/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+a parameter is the alias for data in a function, whereas the argument is the actual data passed from somewhere else.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+a primitive represents a single value, whereas a reference... uhh, references a value from another source.
+Sometimes these references can edit the original value that was referenced.
 ```